Dental patient FAQs

 Also, other factors may influence how often a dentist needs to examine a patient.
 For example, a dentist should conduct an exam before performing any clinical treatment, since an exam will help determine the proper course of treatment to be followed.
 In addition, patients may need to be seen more frequently if they have serious or ongoing oral health issues.

-X-rays are often a part of dental exams and, while there is no statutory direction as to how often a dentist must take X-rays, it’s difficult to do a thorough diagnosis or monitor a patient’s oral health without taking X-rays in reasonable intervals throughout the patient's "lifetime" at the dental office.
+X-rays are often a part of dental exams, and while there is no statutory direction as to how often a dentist must take X-rays, or perform a thorough exam, there is a general liability issue.

 The WDA strongly encourages dental patients to ask about the cost of treatment prior to having the procedures done.
 A variety of factors help determine the cost of procedures (which are not standardized across offices), such as where in the state the practice is located, dentist and staff training, overhead costs and whether the office accepts a particular type of insurance.
 To get an idea of what dental offices are charging in your area, patients may wish to consider seeking out consultation from several other local dentists.
 However, the cost of a procedure should not be the final determination as to which office you choose, but one where the doctor-patient relationship is most comfortable.